memgraph/docs/user_technical/quick-start.md

 Listening on 0.0.0.0 at 7687
 ```

-Memgraph is now ready to process queries, you may now proceed to
+At this point, Memgraph is ready to process queries.
+To try out some elementary
-[querying](#querying).
+queries, the user should proceed to [querying](#querying) section of this
+article.

 To stop Memgraph, press `Ctrl-c`.

+#### Note about named volumes

 Memgraph configuration is available in Docker's named volume `mg_etc`.
 On
 Linux systems it should be in
 `/var/lib/docker/volumes/mg_etc/_data/memgraph.conf`.
 After changing the
 configuration, Memgraph needs to be restarted.

-##### Note about named volumes

-In case named volumes are reused between different versions of Memgraph, a user
+If it happens that the named volumes are reused between different Memgraph
-has to be careful because Docker will overwrite a folder within the container
+versions, Docker will overwrite a folder within the container with existing
-with existing data from the host machine.
-In the case where a new file is
+data from the host machine.
+If a new file is introduced, or two versions of
-introduced, or two versions of Memgraph are not compatible, the new feature
+Memgraph are not compatible, some features might not work or Memgraph might
-won't work or Memgraph won't be able to work correctly.
-The easiest way to
+not be able to work correctly.
+We strongly advise the users to use another
-solve the issue is to use another named volume or to remove existing named
+named volume for a different Memgraph version or to remove the existing volume
-volume from the host with the following command.
+from the host with the following command:

 ```bash
 docker volume rm <volume_name>
 ```

-Named Docker volumes used in this documentation are: `mg_etc`, `mg_log` and
-`mg_lib`.
-E.g. to avoid any configuration issues between different Memgraph
-versions, `docker volume rm mg_etc` can be executed before running a new
-container.

-Another valid option is to try to migrate your existing volume to a
-newer version of Memgraph.
-In case of any issues, send an email to
-`tech@memgraph.com`.

-##### Note for OS X/macOS Users
+#### Note for OS X/macOS Users {#OSX-note}

 Although unlikely, some OS X/macOS users might experience minor difficulties
 after following the Docker installation instructions.
 Instead of running on